Broadridge Financial Solutions, Inc. (BR): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2021 Acquisition of Itiviti Holding AB Major expansion into capital markets technology and global reach with a transformative $2.5 billion acquisition.
+2021 Acquisition of Itiviti Holding AB Major expansion into capital markets technology and global reach with a transformative $2.5 billion all-cash acquisition.

 Broadridge Financial Solutions, Inc. (BR) Ownership Structure